corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 ```
 corda-node-cli.cmd flow list -u earthling -P password
 ```
-This will return the flows available in the CorDapp.
-As you already know, this CorDapp only has one flow: `net.corda.solarsystem.flows.LaunchProbeFlow`
+This returns the flows available in the CorDapp.
+This CorDapp only has one flow: `net.corda.solarsystem.flows.LaunchProbeFlow`

 5. Launch the flow to test its functionality.
 Pass in the parameters in the same JSON format.
 Unlike in Swagger UI, you do not need to include the `clientId`.
-However, you do need to add the username and password once again.
+However, you do need to add the username and password again.
 ```
 corda-node-cli flow start -n LaunchProbeFlow -A message="hello" -A target="C=US, L=NINTH, O=PLUTO, OU=DWARF_PLANET" -A planetaryOnly=true -u earthling -P password
 ```